Frequently Asked Questions

 WHAT SHOULD I TELL MY CHILD ABOUT THE EVALUATION?

 It helps to be honest and keep things simple.
 Focus on strengths and finding solutions.
 Also, testing can feel like a day at school, so it's important for your child to get a good night's rest the night before and eat breakfast in the morning.
-Each testing session lasts 1-2.5 hours.
+Each testing session lasts about two hours.
 Bring a water and a snack.

 HOW MUCH DOES A COMPREHENSIVE ASSESSMENT COST?